angeluriot/angeluriot/README.md

 ## [🧮 2D fractals generator *(2019)*](https://github.com/angeluriot/2D_fractals_generator)

 This program can generate images of fractals like the Mandelbrot or the Julia set.
-Fractals are shapes with details (often self-similar) whatever the scale we look.
-The program allow us to zoom and navigate in several of these very interesting mathematical structures generated from such simple equations...
+Fractals are shapes with details (often self-similar) whatever the scale.
+The program allows us to zoom and navigate in several of these very interesting mathematical structures generated from such simple equations...

 <p align="center">
 	<a href="https://github.com/angeluriot/2D_fractals_generator"><img src="https://www.angeluriot.com/storage/gifs/Fractal.gif" width="500"></a>